Ebazhanov/linkedin-skill-assessments-quizzes/python/python-quiz.md

 - [ ] Attributes are strings that describe characteristics of a class.
 - [ ] Function arguments are called "attributes" in the context of class methods and instance methods.

-**Explanation:** Attributes defined under the class, arguments goes under the functions. arguments usually refer as parameter, whereas attributes are the constructor of the class or an instance of a class.
+**Explanation:** Attributes are defined under the class, and arguments go under the functions.
+Arguments usually refer to parameters, whereas attributes are the constructors of the class or an instance of a class.

 #### Q6.
 What is the term to describe this code?